Machines and Tools - Wood processing techniques

 What is tooth bonding and the steps to achieve it

-I've been using the phrase "splicing in teeth" lately when talking about how a piece of wood can be "extended".
-It's a widely used method so I think more should be said about it.
-About other joints such as the swallowtail is much more talked about, perhaps because it is more spectacular and used a lot by those who see woodworking as an art.
-But finger-jointing, although used to make important blanks such as massive panels and lamellar beamswhere the strength requirements are very high, is not so promoted.
+I've been using the phrase "finger-jointing" lately when talking about how a piece of wood can be "extended".
+It is a much used method so I think more should be said about it.
+About other joints such as swallowtail is much more talked about, perhaps also because it is more spectacular and widely used by those who regard woodworking as an art.
+But finger-jointing, although used for important semi-finished products such as massive panels and lamellar beams, where endurance requirements are very high, is not so widely promoted.
 But now its time has come.

 interlocking in teeth